Schedule appointment

 Megan offers both in-person and telehealth counseling sessions in a safe, affirming space for all sexual orientations, religions, gender identities, and worldviews.
 Known for her warm, direct, and humor-infused style, she makes the therapeutic process approachable and deeply human.

-Outside of her professional work, Megan enjoys reading (often with a Starbucks in hand), practicing Pilates, traveling—especially to Disney parks—and spending time with her husband, two children, and beloved dogs.
+Outside of her professional work, Megan enjoys reading (often with a Starbucks in hand), practicing Pilates, traveling—especially to Disney parks—and spending time with her husband, two children, and beloved dog.

 A man attentively listens during a therapy session at home.